vidispine/hull-tutorials/dev-to/hull/04_rbac/README.md

 {{- end }}
 ```

-The only new addition to what has been done sofar is a dependency here on two switches that need to be added to the `hull.config.specific`  (`hull.config.specific.controller.admissionWebhooks.enabled` and `hull.config.specific.controller.admissionWebhooks.patch.enabled`) and the addition of object specific annotations in form of Helm hooks which we can handle same as any added annotation.
+The only new addition to what has been done sofar is a dependency here on two switches that need to be added to the `hull.config.specific` section:

+- `hull.config.specific.controller.admissionWebhooks.enabled`
+- `hull.config.specific.controller.admissionWebhooks.patch.enabled`

+and the addition of object specific annotations in form of Helm hooks which we can handle same as any added annotation on the object directly.

-Ok, add the central defaultBackend switches:
+On the practical side, add the central defaultBackend switches:

 ```bash
 $ sed '/^\s\s\s\sspecific/r'<(